jokkekoo/OuluCampusRestaurantMenus/README.md

 Test it out

 It needs restaurants name as argument
--h to see available restaurants
+,-h to see available restaurants
 ```shell
 python3 main.py -h
 ```